felixmc/MarkDown-Script/README.md

 ### Variables
-Variables can be defined anywhere within a document, on a new line as follows:
+Variables can be defined anywhere within a document, but each variable must be defined on a new line.
+The format `@{varname}` can be used to substitute variables in MarkDown documents.

 ```
 @author: Jane Doe